Ez-C99/tasman-dataeng-task/IMPLEMENTATION_DOC.md

 > FoDE lens: **Loosely coupled**; each service is replaceable.

+Alternatives (LLM-given):

+- Good for local.
+Alternative is a **Dev Container** (VS Code) for fully reproducible dev shells; or skip Compose and run Postgres via **Testcontainers** only in tests.
+(You’ll already use Testcontainers for integration tests.)

 ##### `.env.example`

 Documented **environment variables** for config.
 Commit this file; never commit a real `.env`.
 This follows the 12-Factor **Config** principle.